jakshi/references-devops/software.md

 # Knowledge management/documentation

 * Obsidian is a powerful knowledge base on top of a local folder of plain text Markdown files: https://obsidian.md/

+# OS
+## ChromeOS

+* ChromeOS Flex The cloud-first, easy-to-manage, and fast operating system for PCs and Macs: https://www.neverware.com/#intro-flex